 The surface's Master Panel has a built-in touch pad to control the mouse pointer on the VGA screen for system software navigation.
-A user-supplied USB mouse may be used in tandem with the touch pad.
+A serial or PS-2 mouse may be used in tandem with the touch pad.

-We will also refer throughout this manual to the XPoint (for the E-Series Satellite Digital Audio network) and Navigator (for the WheatNet-IP Audio Over IP network) programs.
-These programs, which run on a user-supplied PC running Windows XP, complement the embedded surface GUI program, providing additional programming and control functionality.
-Read more about XPoint in the "Wheatstone Evolution Series Digital Audio Network System" technical manual, or Navigator in the "WheatNet-IP Audio Over IP Network" technical manual.
+We will also refer throughout this manual to the XPoint program.
+This program, which runs on a user-supplied PC running Windows XP, complements the embedded surface GUI program, providing additional programming and control functionality.
+Read more about XPoint in the Wheatstone Evolution Series Digital Audio Network System Technical Manual.